 We sense a threat.
 Fear rises up in us.
 Our imaginations “go wild.”
 And then, we retreat, and oftentimes, miss out on something, maybe many things.
 Thoughts of “what could happen” fill our minds and paralyze us.

-Don Joseph Goewey, author of The End of Stress, wrote in a blog article about the results of a study which showed that, “Lo and behold, it turns out that 85 percent of what subjects worried about never happened, and with the 15 percent that did happen, 79 percent of subjects discovered either they could handle the difficulty better than expected, or the difficulty taught them a lesson worth learning.
+Don Joseph Goewey, author of The End of Stress, wrote in a blog article about the results of a study.
+He wrote that, “Lo and behold, it turns out that 85 percent of what subjects worried about never happened, and with the 15 percent that did happen, 79 percent of subjects discovered either they could handle the difficulty better than expected, or the difficulty taught them a lesson worth learning.
 This means that 97 percent of what you worry over is not much more than a fearful mind punishing you with exaggerations and misperceptions.”

 A Bible Story of Worry and Loss